M.S. in Communication Studies

 Fort Worth, TX 76129

-- Official GRE Test Scores: Applications will not be considered without scores on the Graduate Record Examination (GRE) General Test.
+- Official GRE Test Scores: For those applying to Communication Studies, applications will not be considered without scores on the Graduate Record Examination (GRE) General Test.
 The GRE will not be used as the sole determining factor in admission or the awarding of funding.
 Typically, successful applicants have a Verbal GRE score of at least 155, a Quantitative GRE score of 145, and an Analytical Writing score of 4.
 Students who receive funding usually exceed these equivalents.
-Applicants can register for the GRE at www.ets.org/gre.
+Applicants can register for the GRE at ets.org/gre.
 Texas Christian University’s school code is 6820.

 - Academic/Professional Objectives Statement: Describe in no more than 250 words your academic and professional objectives and how our graduate program can help you advance those objectives.